Ishgartzall/data-access/README.md

 # Golang Jazz finder : accessing a relational database

-This tutorial introduces the basics of accessing a relational database with Go and the database/sql package in its standard library.
-The database/sql package I'll be using includes types and functions for connecting to databases, executing transactions, canceling an operation in progress,...
+This project example was done following the tutorial at : **https://go.dev/doc/tutorial/database-access** This tutorial introduces the basics of accessing a relational database with Go and the database/sql package in its standard library.
+The database/sql package I'll be using includes types and functions for connecting to databases, executing transactions, cancelling an operation in progress,...

 In this tutorial I learnt to :
 - Create a folder for my code.